 Trade dress intellectual property is best recognized by trade dress examples

 As the saying goes, a picture is worth a thousand words.
 So, here are some pictures.
 Can you recognize what’s protected in these photos?
-Note, one of the four is not protected at all since the court ruled the claimed trade dress was functional.
-Can you guess which one?
+Note, that one of the four is not protected at all since the court ruled the claimed trade dress was functional.
+Can you guess which one is not a protected trademark for trade dress?
 The answers are provided below.

 Trade Dress Registration

 When building your brand, think outside the proverbial box.
 There may well be a strong element of your product or service that is highly protectable besides a word or logo.
 A trade dress registration can become a registered trademark if it is non-functional, and relates to the distinctive packaging or appearance of the product or service, just like the Apple trade dress registration.